 <img src="path/image.png" alt="Image description" title="Image information" width="33" height="33" />

 Let’s take a look at each attribute contained within the image element (

 src— (required) specifies the URL of the image.

-title— (optional) indicates information about the image, displayed as tooltip upon mouseover.
+title— (optional) image meta displayed as tooltip upon mouseover.

 width— (optional) declares the width of the image specified in pixels.

 height— (optional) declares the height of the image specified in pixels.

 alt attribute plays an important role in usability, accessibility, and optimization.
 Whenever possible,